Moments of doing Better

 An important acknowledgement of the contribution of Indigenous Australia to the sport of rugby league was the history-making All Stars match in 2010.
 This was the brainchild of legendary player Preston Campbell who, after playing in an Indigenous Dreamtime team that faced a New Zealand Māori team in a curtain-raiser to the 2008 World Cup, witnessed the immense pride it generated.
 Preston championed the idea of an annual pre-season game, leading to the establishment of the Indigenous All Stars vs. NRL All Stars match.
 This game became a powerful platform for celebrating culture and talent.

 But in fact, it stretches back further than this, with the very first Australian Aboriginal rugby league team formed in 1973.
-This groundbreaking team toured New Zealand (something, shockingly, several required permission from the Aboriginal Affairs Department to do), winning seven of their nine matches and showcasing the incredible, yet often overlooked, talent within the Indigenous community.
+This groundbreaking team toured New Zealand, winning seven of their nine matches and showcasing the incredible, yet often overlooked, talent within the Indigenous community.

 Explore